Cabinet Panel Reconstituted; Sitharaman, Goyal, Pradhan in Key Committees

-Cabinet Panel Reconstituted; Nirmala Sitharaman, Piyush Goyal, Dharmandra Pradhan in Key Committees
+Cabinet Panel Reconstituted; Nirmala Sitharaman, Piyush Goyal, Dharmendra Pradhan in Key Committees

 After the September 3 cabinet reshuffle, Nirmala Sitharaman, Piyush Goyal, Rajnath Singh, Arun Jaitley and many others included in key Cabinet Committees as government reconstitutes Cabinet panels.